-The most abundant tree species in this stand is Red Oak (58%).
+The most abundant tree species in this stand is Red Oak seedlings and/or saplings.

-These trees make up an even aged stand that originated about 1932.
+These trees make up an even aged stand that originated about 1997.
 Tree ages in even-aged stands may vary slightly, but the trees began growing in relatively the same period.